 Crea un'etichetta con ArahWeave

-First you have to convert the image mode to indexed color mode by choosing Colors > Covert > 24->8.
-Then reduce number ob colors to 3.
+The you have to convert the image mode to indexed color mode by choosing Colors > Covert > 24->8.
+Then reduce the number of colors to 3.
 Choose Color > Reduce number of colors.
-By holding the Shift key on keyboard, the mouse pointer will turn into a color picker tool.
+By holding the Shift key on the keyboard, the mouse pointer will turn into a color picker tool.
 Click inside the red, white and black area in the image, to select these three colors and press OK.
 Make sure all the pixels in the letters are black and all the pixels in the circle are red, otherwise manually correct them.

 We would like that the number of warps in our label (without selvedges) is 144 threads.
 That means the width of the image is 144 px.
 Go to Image > Resize image, enter 144 as new width and click on the density button.
 The program will calculate the height according to the fabric density, it is 391.
 Correct the number so that it is divisible with the number of wefts you intend to use.
 We will use three wefts, so the correct number is 390 px in height.

 This is how our image of the label looks.
 It is ready for jacquard conversion.

 Open ArahWeave CAD software for weaving.
 Choose Weave > Jacquard conversion.
 A new window will open.
 Load the image from Images > Browse..
 From the bottom left corner select Extra wefts as the type of the conversion.
 Set System to 3 since we will use three different wefts in this label: one for the ground, and two for extra wefts.
 Set Skip face to 3.
 This means that the program will not insert a weave point if the point would be closer than three threads to the inner border of the extra weft effect, in our case black letters and red circle.
 Set Skip back to 2.
 This means that weave points will not be inserted if the points are closer than two points to the outer border of the letters or circle.
 Set Clear length to 5.
 This means that weave points will not be inserted where the length of the warp effect is less than 5.
 We will get cleaner effects this way.